 </div>

-This is like telling the system, 'I believe this content is safe, please display it directly without any processing.'}]This filter will prevent the system from escaping the content of the variable, so that HTML tags can be rendered correctly.This method is very suitable for displaying articles, product details, and other content entered from a rich text editor.
+This is like telling the system, 'I believe this content is safe, please display it directly without any processing.'This filter will prevent the system from escaping the content of the variable, thereby allowing HTML tags to be rendered correctly.This method is very suitable for displaying articles, product details, and other content entered from rich text editors.

-Method two: use{% autoescape off %}tags
+Method two: use{% autoescape off %}Tag

 {% autoescape off %}